 • Pupils and families to have more say.
 This means that school will put each young person and their family at the centre of discussions about the support offered.
 Parents and Guardians know their children best and school will consult with them so it can be worked out what is best for their child.
 Young people will also have new rights.
 When they reach 16, they will be consulted directly – their views will take precedence over their parent’s views.

-• Education, health care plans to replace statements and Learning difficulty assessments (LDAs) will be replaced with education, health and care (EHC) plans taking children and young people up to the age of 25.
+• Education, Health and Social care plans now replace statements and Learning difficulty assessments (LDAs).
+EHC plans take children and young people up to the age of 25.
 From September 2014, new assessments of SEN will follow the new rules, and support will be provided through the EHC plan.

-Instead, they are being replaced by a single school-based category for children who need extra specialist support.
-Interventions, targets and outcomes of progress are reviewed on the students’ Multi Element Plan, School Report, and Parents’ Evenings that are held termly where progress is reviewed.
+• A single school-based category for children who need extra specialist support.
+Interventions, SEN Support, targets and outcomes of progress are reviewed on the students’ Multi Element Plan, School Report, and Parents’ Evenings that are held termly where progress is reviewed.

 • Optional personal budgets for young people.
 Under the new system, young people and parents of children with an EHC plan can choose to hold a personal budget to buy in the support identified.
 The money will come from the high-needs funding block.